With The Kansas NCO on the path to becoming a motion picture, we’ve started doing some promotional work.

 Patch of the Republic of Korea Tiger Division.
 I spent much time with these stalwart warriors in Nam.
 They taught me Taekwondo.
 Kim Jun-Ki and I became friends and corresponded for many years until I eventually lost track of him.

-The author at war; somewhere in Binh Dinh Province, 1970.
+The author at war; somewhere in Binh Dinh Province, Vietnam, 1970.

 ROK Tiger Division soldier and friend Kim Jun-Ki, a young Vietnamese boy we called “Sun”, Christmas in Vietnam, our hooch dog “Noah”